-The Professional Identity Formation (PIF) series is a longitudinal curriculum that is delivered across all four years of the medical school experience at the MU-COM.
+The Professional Identity Formation (PIF) series is a longitudinal curriculum that is delivered across all four years of the medical school experience at the MU-WCOM.
 Participation in PIF is required of all students.
 This series includes several elements relevant to the development of transformational leaders in osteopathic medicine.
-Opportunities for personal and professional growth are supported through learning activities in five major areas: wellness; academic success; career development and planning; diversity, equity, inclusion, access, and belonging; and leadership in osteopathic medicine.
+Opportunities for personal and professional growth are supported through learning activities in five major areas: wellness; academic success; career development and planning; ethics and humanities; and leadership in osteopathic medicine.